-Grasslands National Park in southern Saskatchewan doesn’t win any popularity awards.
+Hiking in Grasslands National Park, Saskatchewan won’t win any popularity awards.
 In fact only about 10,000 people per year see fit to visit the place.
 Yet it deserves a trip.
-It’s a quiet landscape best appreciated on foot.
+It’s a quiet landscape best appreciated by hiking an extensive network of trails.

 Hiking in Grasslands National Park